Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Summary Statistics and Covariates

 Table~\ref{tab:summarytab1} displays univariate summary statistics for the treated CPUMAs.
 Specifically, the table displays mean, interquartile range, and the range (as defined by the maximum value minus the minimum value) for the unadjusted dataset, the heterogeneous adjustment, and the homogeneous adjustment.
 We see that the covariate adjustments generally reduce the variability relative to the unadjusted data.

 Table~\ref{tab:extreme1} displays the frequency that the adjusted covariates fell outside of the support of the unadjusted dataset on our primary dataset.
 The frequency is comparable for either adjustment and the counts are low, supporting the use of the linear model outlined in \eqref{eqn:regcal}.
-We also calculate these adjustments excluding early expansion states; among both sets of sets, we also recalculate these adjustments excluding each state one at a time to calculate our variance estimates.
+We also calculate these adjustments excluding early expansion states, and recalculate these adjustments excluding each state one at a time to calculate our variance estimates, yielding different results with respect to the quality of the resulting adjustments.
 These results are available on request.

 Table~\ref{tab:timetrends} displays the trends in the outcome over time by treatment group.
-We use these estimates to compute the difference-in-differences estimator of the ETT in note \ref{footnote_did}.
+We use these estimates to compute the difference-in-differences estimator of the ETT in footnote \ref{footnote_did}.

 Figure~\ref{fig:corrmatrix} displays the Pearson's correlation coefficients for the bivariate relationships between the covariates on the unadjusted dataset (including both treated and untreated units).
-We caution that these point estimates may be biased due to the measurement error in the covariates.
+These point estimates may be biased due to the measurement error in the covariates.
 Nevertheless, this matrix is useful for at least two reasons: first, assuming the correlations among the treated and untreated units are similar, the more heavily correlated the data the easier it should be to attain covariate balance (see, e.g., \cite{d2021overlap}).
 This matrix gives a general sense of how correlated the data are, even if the estimates are biased.
 Second, these correlations can suggest potential confounders by revealing which variables are most heavily associated with treatment assignment and the pre-treatment outcomes.
 For example, the plot shows a strong association between Republican governance and treatment assignment, and a smaller association between these variables with pre-treatment outcomes.
 The plot also illustrates strong associations between the pre-treatment uninsurance rates, though they are more weakly associated with treatment assignment.